We are in 2020, and you already know what hashtag is.

 Reasons Why You Should Use Hashtags in Social Media Platforms

 Hashtags are super relevant to increase your social media visibility.
 Especially in the ever-changing digital world, hashtags are beneficial for the brands to make a commanding presence.
+Furthermore, using hashtags in your comment section and social media bio is an effective way to increase visibility and engagement.

 Boost Organic Reach